Oct 12, 2021

-2. Set your goals
+2. Set your programmatic advertising goals

-3. The human touch
+3. Keep the human touch in mind

-4. Protect the brand
+4. Protect your brand from fake news

-To avoid this, you must ensure that your demand-side blacklist is constantly updated and monitored for inappropriate sites.
+To avoid this, ensure that your demand-side blacklist is constantly updated and monitored for inappropriate sites.
 Some platforms allow for the exclusion of entire categories from ad spends, which can be particularly helpful.

-5. Watch for fraud
+5. Watch for programmatic ad fraud

 These real-world examples of programmatic advertising demonstrate the power of this cutting-edge promotional medium in action.